 The German Shepherds were immediately prized for their astounding intelligence, athleticism,

 Shortly after, the breed became famous in the US.
 With their intelligence and fearlessness helped a lot of US soldiers to bring back home.
 They started serving as, military dogs, guard dogs, police dogs, therapy dogs, service dogs, and many more.
 When it comes to trainability, they have the stance of their own.

 YES!
 Your child is absolutely safe with the German Shepherds.
 They are very gentle with the kids which makes them the best-play mate.
 Your pet will tolerate pokes, grabs, and occasional tail-pulling too.

 Your children are full of energy and so do German Shepherds.
 This endless energy paired with high intelligence will be a plus point to your kids, as they can teach your pet new games and tricks which they learn very quickly.

-As German Shepherds are large, they stand up to the height 26 inches and weighs up to 90 pounds.
+As German Shepherds are large, they stand up to the height of 26 inches and weigh up to 90 pounds.
 This might be a threat for a toddler bouncing around.
 These gentle giants won’t hurt the children intentionally but may harm accidentally if overly exuberant.

 Shepherds could get little mouthy while teething or playing.
 So, it is important to avoid it by providing chew toys and putting

 The German Shepherd dogs are best known as their strong, obedient and loyal nature.
 They are guard dogs and protectors.
 However, first and foremost they are herding dogs and make a wonderful family companion.

 Their personality is marked as fearless, self-confidence, and develop indiscriminate friendships.
 They seem aloof towards strangers however once they get friendly it will remain till life long.

 As they were trained as a fighter, they will need proper training and socialization in their youth to be a good family pet.
 They have the ‘alpha’ kind of personality which means, they will rule your or your family if they sense the lack of leadership.